-The United Methodist Men’s group meets monthly on the second Saturday at 8:00 am. for breakfast and Methodist fellowship.
+The United Methodist Men’s fellowship meets monthly on the second Saturday at 8:00 am. for breakfast and Methodist fellowship.
 All Methodist men are welcome from any Methodist church.

-Next Meeting: January 13, 2018: First United Methodist Church, Fellowship Hall
+Next Meeting: April 14 , 2018: First United Methodist Church, Fellowship Hall.

 Our December Fellowship Breakfast included and informative presentation on behalf of the Cherokee County Disaster Response Team.
 Dave Smith provided insight as to the volunteer work of the men from our community who step up to help rebuild housing in communities struck by natural disasters.
 The Team worked on 2 projects in 2017, one in Virginia and the other in Gatlinburg TN.
 The men from Cherokee County donated over 900 hours of their time and feel very rewarded by the work they are able to accomplish for people in substantial need.